Businesses that import food or food ingredients for retail sale in Australia are considered a food business.

 It's good practice to check both the compositional properties and labelling information against the various requirements of the Food Standards Code to ensure the food can be legally sold.

-Having the correct label on food sold in Australia and New Zealand means food can be recalled if there is a risk to consumers who eat it.
-For example, there may be an allergen in the food that is not listed on the label.
+Having the correct label on food sold in Australia and New Zealand means food can be recalled if there is a risk to consumers.
+For example, a food product may have an allergen not listed on the label which can have dire consequences for an allergy sufferer.

-To check food for retail sale is suitable for sale in Australia you should:
+To check food is suitable for sale in Australia you should:

-- review ingredient documents and/or a copy of the label from the supplier/manufacturer against the requirements in Parts 1.2, 1.3 and 1.4 of the Food Standards Code.
-To assist in this process, the Food Authority has developed a Self Assessment Check List for food importers
+- review ingredient documents and/or a copy of the label from the supplier/manufacturer against the requirements in Parts 1.2, 1.3 and 1.4 of the Food Standards Code

 - if your importing business doesn’t have the necessary expertise in-house, you may require the services of a suitably qualified expert (eg a lawyer, food consultant or technologist, consulting laboratory, or possibly the supplier or manufacturer of the food)